zolrath/wemux/README.md

 It features multi-session support as well as user listing and notifications when users attach/detach.

-**Mirroring** gives clients read-only access to the session, allowing them to see you work, or

-**Pairing** allows the client and yourself to work in the same terminal (shared cursor) or work independently in another window (separate cursors) in the same tmux session.

 ## How To Install
   The rest of this readme will operate under the assumption you'll place wemux